schwarzlichtbezirk/wpk/README.md

  - **wpk/mmap**
 Wrapper for package to get access to nested files as to memory mapped blocks.
 Actual for large packages.

+Compiled binaries of utilities can be downloaded in [Releases](https://github.com/schwarzlichtbezirk/wpk/releases) section.

 # How to use

 At first, install [Golang](https://golang.org/) minimum 1.16 version for last version of this package, and get this package: